If you are looking for an easy gift idea that will only look like it was hard to make, sharpie painted glasses are for you!

 Today’s project is simple, budget-friendly, and trendy!
 Not that I have to sell you on this craft even more, but you truly need no art skills whatsoever.
 Even the simplest patterns look amazing on plain sparkling glasses.

-Alright, let’s get started.
-If you haven’t read my post on how to create your own handpainted durable dishes, you might want to do that real quick.
+So, let’s get started.
+If you haven’t read my post on how to create handpainted durable dishes, I highly recommend you check it out.
 What I am about to show you is pretty much based on the same instructions.
 You can also find the complete set of printable instructions in my FREE Resource Library.
 You can sign up on the side of this post or below.

 This post contains affiliate links.
 You can read my affiliate policy here.